bitpay/cordova-plugin-qrscanner/readme.md

 [![Dependency Status](https://david-dm.org/bitpay/cordova-plugin-qrscanner.svg)](https://david-dm.org/bitpay/cordova-plugin-qrscanner)

 # cordova-plugin-qrscanner
 A fast, energy efficient, highly-configurable QR code scanner for Cordova apps.
-Currently iOS only.
+Currently iOS and browser only.

 QRScanner's live video preview is rendered behind the Cordova app's native webview, and the native webview's background is made transparent.
 This allows for an interface to be built inside the webview to control the scanner.